Online Mentoring Groups: How To Get Started

 Mentorship is a unique experience, and no two are the same.
 Whether you find a mentor on your own or are paired with one through a workplace mentoring program they have the opportunity to transform your life or career.
 Their advice and guidance can help you build a better future.
 Who wouldn’t want that?

 Companies are looking to online mentoring as a way to build more connected and inclusive remote or hybrid workplaces.
 And over the past year, technology has demonstrated its ability to keep us connected while we are apart.
-These tools have made virtual mentoring an easy way for companies to connect their talent with one another wherever they are.
+These tools, including LMS user groups, have made virtual mentoring an easy way for companies to connect their talent with one another wherever they are.
 Mentees can find mentors with unique skills and experience that can help them learn and grow.

 One way companies are expanding online mentoring opportunities within their organizations is to create groups of employees who mentor one another.
 Doing so can help build a positive workplace culture.
 As workers have become more adept and comfortable with video conferencing technology, mentoring a group online is more accessible.
 In these settings, a mentor guides a group of mentees, who benefit from the mentor’s experience and knowledge and peer learning as part of a group.
 Likewise, the mentees can discuss their challenges and goals with one another through peer-mentoring in these groups.